 Kurnool Fort alias Konda Reddy Fort is a historic site at Kurnool in Andhra Pradesh state, India.

 There are many gateways and bastions for the fort at Kurnool.
-Gateways of the fort were constructed during in the 17th century by Vijaynagar emperor Gopal Raja.
-The fort got its name from the last ruler of Alampur, Konda Reddy who lost his kingdom to Golconda Nawabs.
+Gateways of the fort were constructed during the 17th century by the renowned Vijaynagar emperor, Gopal Raja.
+The fort got its name from the last ruler of Alampur, Konda Reddy ,who lost his kingdom to Golconda Nawabs.

 How Do I Go to Kurnool Fort alias Konda Reddy Buruju or Konda Reddy Fort?

 Kurnool is well connected by roads to other parts of the state and to the rest of the country.
-There are frequent buses from different cities of Andhra Pradesh state and nearby Telunga state to Kurnool.
+There are frequent bus services from different cities of Andhra Pradesh state and nearby Telunga state, to Kurnool.

-Kurnool Railway Station is the nearest railway station at around 2 kilometers from the fort.
+Kurnool Railway Station is the nearest railway station at around 2 kilometers distance from this historic fort.